 Along Pantai Cenang, there are lot of operators offering these activities at nominal fees and please pay attention on their briefing before you ride or play.
 Beware of other swimmers in this area.
 Importantly, please check that the operator is licensed with appropriate insurance cover.

-We have a 16ft and a 13ft Hobbie Cat available for hire through our Recreation staff.
+We have a 16ft and a 13ft Hobbie Cat available for hire.
+It is advisable that you must have at least basic knowledge of handling this cat.
+Safety jacket is provided.
+Please check with our Reception on reservation and T&C condition apply before you could sail this cat.
 This is weather dependant and normally suitable for under 15 knot wind conditions.

 We have two tandem canoes fitted with comfortable seatbacks and watertight compartments in which we can pack you a picnic to be enjoyed on a nearby island.